rajgoel/course-machine-learning/03-lecture/slides.md

 where $I^L$ denotes the set of neurons in the output layer.

+===

+### Gradient descent work for feed forward networks

+> [!TIP]
+> The following deep dive is helpful for an understanding of the mechanics of deep learning.
+> As the mechanics are already implemented in deep learning frameworks, you do not need to understand them when simply using the frameworks.

 ---

-### How does gradient descent work for feed forward networks?
+### How does gradient descent work?

 <object data="02-lecture/gradient.svg" type="image/svg+xml" ></object>